 UPDATE – 4 January 2018: The GoldenEye 007 Hi-Res Patch now outputs at 640 x 480i resolution, thanks to some further investigation by GoldenEye Vault users SubDrag and Trevor.
 Watch our video below to see the 640x480i patch (with no anti-aliasing) in action on an UltraHDMI N64.

-Released recently over at GoldenEye Vault, the GoldenEye 007 Hi-Res patch enables your console to output GoldenEye 007 at a much crisper 640 x 240i resolution.
+Released recently over at GoldenEye Vault, the GoldenEye 007 Hi-Res patch increases GoldenEye 007’s resolution to 640 x 240i resolution.
 As you can see from our comparison images, the patch definitely gives the game a clearer and sharper presentation.

 You can source the GoldenEye 007 Hi-Res patch from GoldenEye Vault, along with full instructions on how to set it up.
 To use this patch on an original console you will need to use a flashcart, such as the EverDrive 64, as well as an N64 Expansion Pak.